 A rezoning occurs when a property owner wants to use their property in a way that is not permitted by the current zoning.
 The owner must then request to rezone the subject property to a classification that permits the desired use.
 For your reference, changes to the Zoning Ordinance that include rezonings, are governed by Section 22 of the City’s Zoning Ordinance.
 That section also addresses, in great detail, the requirements and handling of “protest petitions”, which rezoning requests occasionally generate from opposing residents.

-NOTE: Deadline for submitting applications is four weeks prior to the scheduled date of the next Planning Board meeting.
+Note: Deadline for submitting applications is on the first Tuesday of the month prior to the next Planning & Design Review Board meeting.

 Ordinance text amendments may be initiated by the Director of Planning & Development Services, the Planning Board, Board of Adjustment, City Council, or any property owner or resident in Wilson.
 Citizen amendments as well as zoning text amendments are also covered in Section 22 of the City’s Zoning Ordinance.